 With Lucidchart, it's easy to access all of the featured P&ID symbols.
-Users can also import .SVGs and other image files to create a custom P&ID library for any situation.
+Users can also import SVG and other image files to create a custom P&ID library for any situation.

 Equipment is comprised of miscellaneous P&ID units that don't fit into the other categories.
-This group includes hardware like compressors, conveyors, motors, turbines, vaccuums, and other mechanical devices.
+This group includes hardware like compressors, conveyors, motors, turbines, vacuums, and other mechanical devices.

 A pipe is a tube that transports fluid substances.
 Piping can be made of various materials, including metal and plastic.
 The piping group is made up of one-to-many pipes, multi-line pipes, separators, and other types of piping devices.

 A vessel is a container that is used to store fluid.
 It may also alter the characteristics of the fluid during storage.
 The vessels category includes tanks, cylinders, columns, bags, and other vessels.